For as many as are led by the Spirit of God, these are sons of God. romans 8:14

 Of course, we would never do that, and I'm certain you would never ignore a guest in your home.
 We just wouldn't.

-While we would never be rude and obnoxious to an invited visitor in our home, I wonder if we might at times behave that way to the Holy Spirit who lives in us.
+While we would never be rude and obnoxious to an invited visitor in our home, I wonder if we might, at times, behave that way to the Holy Spirit who lives in us.

 Are there moments we refuse His instruction?